phil-blain/CICE-Consortium-About-Us-wiki/Git-Workflow-Guidance.md

 1.  update the CICE branch submodule to point to the appropriate Consortium Icepack version and commit/push that change to the CICE branch
 1.  execute a PR for the CICE branch to merge changes to the Consortium repository including the update to the Icepack submodule version

-By using this approach, the Icepack submodule in CICE is updated only as final step, using an existing version Icepack from the Consortium repository.
+By using this approach, the Icepack submodule in CICE is updated only as final step using an existing version of Icepack from the Consortium repository.
 The above steps would look like

       git clone https://github.com/username/CICE cice.mybranch --recursive
       cd cice.mybranch